Gravitational constant

 each level of matter there is its own gravitational constant, besides the

-transition to the lower levels of matter.
+to the lower levels of matter.

 The quantity can be

-km, while the maximum power of gravitational radiation reached W. [7]
+the maximum power of gravitational radiation reached

 If we divide this power by the surface of the sphere with the radius of 175 km,

-we will obtain an estimate of the density of the energy flux passing through
+we will obtain an estimate of density of the energy flux passing through the

 energy density of the wave is found to be substantially lower than the energy